-Applicants must be within four years of their first academic appointment and in a recognised Canadian institution at the application deadline date, and documentation must be provided from the institution to show that the applicant has been appointed to a salaried position that will continue for the duration of the grant.
-The four-year stipulation may be extended if the appointment was interrupted by a significant medical or maternity leave of absence.
+Applicants must be within six (6) years of their first academic appointment and in a recognised Canadian institution at the application deadline date, and documentation must be provided from the institution to show that the applicant has been appointed to a salaried position that will continue for the duration of the grant.
+The six-year stipulation may be extended if the appointment was interrupted by a significant medical or maternity leave of absence.
 Proposals are invited in all areas of research that are relevant to Alzheimer's disease and other dementias.
-An application for the New Investigator Grant may not include co- applicants.
+An application for the New Investigator Grant may not include co- investigators.
+Collaborators may be listed.

-The ASRP will provide up to \$200,000 for a period of up to four years.
+The ASRP will provide up to \$200,000 for a period of up to four (4) years.
 These grants are not renewable.
 The grant is strictly to support the research project operating costs.
 Recipients of past ASRP Young/New Investigator grants are ineligible to apply for a New Investigator Operating Grant.